LPardue/SpotifyStatusApplet/README.md

 Dependencies
 --------------------------------------

-SpotifStatusApplets builds upon the great efforts of other developers/projects!
+SpotifyStatusApplet builds upon the great efforts of other developers/projects!
 The following software components are incorporated into the source tree to aid distribution

 - [Spotify Local API](https://code.google.com/p/spotify-local-api/) - A very simple and small library that allows .NET developers to get track information, (un)pause spotify, play tracks, get cover art and more!
 - [GammaJul LgLcd](http://gjlglcd.codeplex.com/) - A .NET wrapper around the Logitech SDK for G15/G19 keyboard screens.
 Supports raw byte sending, GDI+ drawing and rendering WPF elements onto the screen.